-44 Describe any rules on marketing by email, fax or telephone.
+41 Are there any rules on marketing by email, fax telephone or other electronic channels?

 The Law on the Regulation of Electronic Trade regulates the rules and conditions for marketing via electronic means.

 For a data controller to use personal data for marketing by any means, the explicit consent of the data subject must be obtained.
 Data subjects can always, without providing any reason, request the termination of electronic marketing communications from the data controller.
 Data controllers are obliged to terminate within three days all electronic communications with data subjects who require termination.
 Data controllers are also required to take all necessary means to preserve and protect the acquired personal data, and cannot distribute or disclose personal data without the explicit consent of the data subjects.